HabitatFramework/TechnicalGuide/database/database.rst

 Table Relationships
 ===================

 There are 37 tables in the HLU Tool relational database comprised of data tables, lookup tables and export tables.
-The relationships between the tables are too numerous and complex to display in a single diagram.
-The tables and relationships have there been separated into 7 logical groups, so of which connect and overlap with one another.
+The relationships between the tables are too numerous and complex to display in a single diagram so the tables and relationships have there been separated into 7 logical groups, some of which connect and overlap with one another.

 .. tip::
 	Bespoke relationship diagrams between the various HLU Tool tables can be created using SQL Server Management Studio.